nabhonil/FaceRecognition/README.md

 You can execute the code as "python FaceRecognition.py"

+3. EM.py - This is a sample code which does the Extension Mobility Login of an user using Face Recognition.
+So once the Face of ALex is recognizied, this code will do the Cisco Extension Mobility Login for the user.
+The APIs for Cisco Extension Mobility are mentioned in the developer.cisco.com.

 # Disclaimer
 If you see any packages are missing while executing the code, please add it as part of PIP install.